drelor-online/tildethine-reddit-tipbot/README.md

-Post it on the [MayoCoin subreddit](https://reddit.com/r/mayocoin) .
+Post it on the [TildeThine subreddit](https://reddit.com/r/tildethine) .